 What’s not so good!

-- Body quality and interior plastic quality seem very cheap
+- Body quality and interior plastic quality could be better

 - Lots of wind noise post 90kmph.
 Noise insulation needs to be done separately